box/box-content-preview/README.md

 ---------------------
 Copyright 2016-2017 Box, Inc. All Rights Reserved.

-Licensed under the Box SDK License Agreement v.09__17.
+Licensed under the Box Software License Agreement v.05162017.
 You may not use this file except in compliance with the License.
 You may obtain a copy of the License at